 One of the most frequently used applications on any iPhone is email.
 Whether you rely on email for business or personal, it’s a vital application and one that you will likely interact with countless times throughout a typical day.
 With iOS 7, Apple’s stock mail app underwent some major interface changes, but functionality has largely remained the same.
+That’s continued with iOS 8.
 Sure we swipe left, instead of right to delete mail, but there has been little in the way of innovative changes to make users more productive.
-After the iOS 7 calendar debacle, perhaps that’s not such a bad idea.
 While Apple’s stock mail app has remained somewhat stagnant from a features standpoint, there are a number of developers that are rethinking how we should manage our inbox.
 So while the default Mail app ‘just works‘, these apps are pushing the envelope.
-So whether you’re frustrated with the iOS 7 mail app or looking for new ways to wrangle your inbox, we’ve compiled a list of the best email apps for iPhone.
+So whether you’re frustrated with Apple’s mail app or looking for new ways to wrangle your inbox, we’ve compiled a list of the best email apps for iPhone in 2015.

 Editor’s note: The following apps were tested using Gmail and iCloud.
 While some of the apps included do support Exchange, IMAP accounts, they were not tested during these reviews.

 This might come as a surprise, but Microsoft has designed a spectacular email client, that might very well be the best of the bunch.
 This didn’t happen by accident, but instead by acquisition.
 Last year, they acquired Acompli, a company who by themselves had create a nifty email client for iOS and Android.
 Bringing much of what was loved in Acompli to Outlook has been surprising.
 So why the excitement over Microsoft Outlook?
 It provides a ton of features and tools that can make the time spent pouring over your inbox so much more productive.